ga4gh/va-spec/docs/source/overview.rst

 Profiling tasks may include:
- * selecting a subset of classes and attributes needed to represent the Statement/use case of interest (e.g. a data creator may decide not to bring the ``Statement.hasEvidenceLines`` or the ``Evidence Line` class into their profile).
+ * Selecting a subset of classes and attributes needed to represent the Statement/use case of interest (e.g. a data creator may decide not to bring the ``Statement.hasEvidenceLines`` or the ``Evidence Line`` class into their profile).
- * defining domain-specific subtypes of general purpose Core IM classes (e.g. ``Statement`` -> ``VariantPathogenicityStatement``).
+ * Defining domain-specific subtypes of general purpose Core IM classes (e.g. ``Statement`` -> ``VariantPathogenicityStatement``).
- * specializing certain attributes to capture domain-specific information (e.g. ``Statement.qualifier`` -> ``VariantPathogenicityStatement.alleleoriginQualifier``).
+ * Specializing certain attributes to capture domain-specific information (e.g. ``Statement.qualifier`` -> ``VariantPathogenicityStatement.alleleoriginQualifier``).
- * defining or importing classes representing domain entities that a specific type of Statement is about (e.g. classes to represent a ``Variation``, ``Gene``, ``Disease``).
+ * Defining or importing classes representing domain entities that a specific type of Statement is about (e.g. classes to represent a ``Variation``, ``Gene``, ``Disease``).
- * constraining values of generic Core IM attributes to take specific domain entities or data types as values (e.g. restricting the ``VariantPathogenicityStatement.subject`` field to only take ‘Variation’ instances).
+ * Constraining values of generic Core IM attributes to take specific domain entities or data types as values (e.g. restricting the ``VariantPathogenicityStatement.subject`` field to only take ‘Variation’ instances).
- * defining domain-specific value sets that get bound to attributes taking coded values (e.g. binding ``VariantPathogenicityStatement.alleleoriginQualifier`` to take only `allele_origin terms from the GENO Ontology <https://www.ebi.ac.uk/ols4/ontologies/geno/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FGENO_0000877>`_).
+ * Defining domain-specific value sets that get bound to attributes taking coded values (e.g. binding ``VariantPathogenicityStatement.alleleoriginQualifier`` to take only `allele_origin terms <https://www.ebi.ac.uk/ols4/ontologies/geno/classes/http%253A%252F%252Fpurl.obolibrary.org%252Fobo%252FGENO_0000877>`_ from the GENO Ontology)

 Profiling tasks may include: